New generalisation of Jacobi's derivative formula: Conclusion and discussion

-All these expressions are called here a \emph{generalization of Jacobi derivative formula}.
-However, Jacobi derivative formula \eqref{JDF} does not appear as a particular case in this stream of relations.
-Jacobi derivative formula arises as genus $1$ case of Riemann-Jacobi derivative formula.
-And the latter follows from second Thomae formula.
-On the other hand, the new relations follow from the general Thomae formula which is a development of second Thomae formula, and express derivative theta constants in terms of basic first theta constants and theta constants, so decrease derivatives similar to Jacobi's derivative formula.
+However, Jacobi's derivative formula \eqref{JDF} does not appear as a particular case in this stream of relations.
+Jacobi's derivative formula arises as genus $1$ case of the Riemann-Jacobi derivative formula.
+And the latter follows from the second Thomae formula.
+On the other hand, new relations are derived from the general Thomae formula for higher order theta derivatives, which express higher order theta derivatives through first order theta derivatives and theta constants.
+So the obtained relation allow to decrease the order of theta derivatives similar to Jacobi's derivative formula.

-The proposed relations, following from the general Thomae formula, are the source to produce further relations, known and unknown.
-This is an objective of future research.
-As an example \emph{Schottky relation} is derived for the hyperelliptic case (Proposition~\ref{P:RelG} and Remark~\ref{r:rSchottky}).
-It is obtained in genus $4$ and generalised to arbitrary genus higher than $4$.
-This result is in a good correspondence with examples given in \cite{FR1969Schtt} and \cite{FR1970Schtt}.
-And equality of ratios of Schottky and Riemann theta constants are confirmed in genera $3$-$4$ and $4$-$5$, see Apendix~\ref{A:Schottky}.
-In addition, the way how to construct related Schottky and Riemann theta constants (in genera $g-1$ and $g$ respectively) is clarified and explained in terms of partitions corresponding to characteristics.
+The proposed relations serve as the basic material to produce further relations, known and unknown.
+This is an objective for a future research.
+As an example, the Schottky relation in the hyperelliptic case is derived (Proposition~\ref{P:RelG} and Remark~\ref{r:rSchottky}).
+It is obtained in genus $4$ and generalised to an arbitrary genus higher than~$4$.
+This result is in a good correspondence with the examples given in \cite{FR1969Schtt} and \cite{FR1970Schtt}.
+Equalities of ratios of the Schottky and the Riemann theta constants are confirmed in genera $3$-$4$ and $4$-$5$, see Apendix~\ref{A:Schottky}.
+In addition, a way of constructing the related Schottky and Riemann theta constants (in genera $g-1$ and $g$ respectively) is clarified and explained in terms of partitions corresponding to characteristics.